wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 2.0.8 =
+* Add: Option to disable Retina in the WP Admin.
+Actually now disabled by default to avoid an issue with NextGen.
+* Add: Option to disable the loading of the PictureFill script.
+* Update: PictureFill, from 2.1.0 (2014-08-20) to 2.1.0 (2014-10-07).
+* Change: Flattr button doesn't pop anymore.
+I know, that was annoying ;)
+* Info: I am thinking of adding features through a pro version.
+I would love to know your thoughts.
+Please check this: https://wordpress.org/support/topic/what-about-a-pro-version

 = 2.0.6 =
 * Works with WP 4.